Contact Center vs. Call Center: What's the Difference?

 A cloud contact center enables customers to interact with businesses on their preferred channels.
 Contact center agents can field inquiries via voice calls, chat, text messaging, or social media and provide consistently high-quality service at every touchpoint for a seamless customer experience.

-Modern cloud contact centers provide businesses with advanced features enhanced with artificial intelligence (AI) that allow them to continually enhance customer service capabilities.
-Workforce optimization simplifies agent scheduling and quality management, maximizing the contact center's workflow.
-Skills-based routing ensures customers reach the representatives most qualified to handle their issues.
-Detailed performance analytics highlight not only areas for improvement but opportunities to increase sales and roll out better products and services.
+Modern cloud contact centers give businesses advanced features enhanced with artificial intelligence (AI) that allow them to continually enhance customer service capabilities.
+Skills-based routing ensures that customers are directed to the representatives most qualified to address their issues, and when this is combined with tools like call center workforce management, you can streamline agents scheduling and quality management, maximizing the call center's workflow.
 Meanwhile, AI-based chatbots and voice assistants can offload inquiries during high-volume times and enable self-service options.

 Cloud contact centers can be integrated with a wide variety of business applications, from customer relationship management (CRM) to marketing software to billing solutions.